jorendorff/js-loaders/scripts/README.md

     This creates a directory `./venv` and downloads a few Python libraries and installs them there (not globally).

-4. Now you can run the script just by doing:
+4. To generate a Word document from Loader.js, the command is:

         python render.py

     The output document is `./modules.docx`.

+5. To generate HTML from Loader.js, the command is:

+        python schnocco.py ../Loader.js

+    By default, the output document is `./docs/Loader.html`.
+This script accepts command-line arguments to change the default; run `python schnocco.py --help` for details.

-You don&rsquo;t need to repeat those steps every time.
+You don&rsquo;t need to repeat all those steps every time.
-From a fresh shell, just
+If you&rsquo;ve done it once, subsequently you can just:

     . ./venv/bin/activate

-    python render.py
+and then you&rsquo;re ready for step 4 or 5.